 Weight and size tolerance are 8.9 – 11.5 grams & 28-29 mm Rev alignment is down.
 Any coin out of these tolerances would be considered desirable, significantly out of these tolerances would be extremely desirable.

 W&MH941.
-William & Mary 1694 Thin flan Farthing weighs 7.77 grams & 28mm in size, there’s no room for a date as the exergue is to low.
-Halfpenny has curious L`s in GVLIELMVS and a thin flan, this flans are quite rare on all issues of half penny.
-Halfpenny grades reverse fine / obverse good fine with granular surfaces.
+William & Mary 1694 Thin flan Halfpenny weighs 7.77 grams & 28 mm in size There is no room for a date as the exergue is to low.
+Theirs also a curious L`s in GVLIELMVS along with a thin flan.
+Thin flans are quite rare on all issues of half penny this one grades reverse fine / obverse good fine with granular surfaces.

 W&MH943A.
-William & Mary 1694 M over V in GVLIELMVS Halfpenny weighs 8.55 grams & 28.75 mm in size Certainly one that’s not mention very much or not at all as i still can not find any references anywhere.
+William & Mary 1694 M over V in GVLIELMVS Halfpenny weighs 8.55 grams & 28.75 mm in size Certainly not mention in the archives with know mention in any references anywhere.

 This particular coin has a different reverse than the above example but which of them is the rarest i have know idea.
 Halfpenny grades obverse nearly fine / reverse fair with enough detail present to decipher the difference, mainly the first A N are higher.

 W&MH944.
 William & Mary 1694 Thin flan Halfpenny weighs 7.09 grams & 27.5mm in size & 0.75 mm thick.
 Thin flan coins are quite rare and rarer still if exceptionally thin, halfpenny grades practically fine.